caruby/scat/README.md

 4. Fork the repository to your GitHub account.

-5. Set the git origin in your workstation <tt>scat</tt> directory, e.g.:
+5. Set the git origin in your workstation `scat` directory, e.g.:

    `git config --replace-all remote.origin.url git@github.com:mygitaccount/scat.git`